-Wrist, hand and finger problems can cause a range of symptoms, including:
+Wrist, hand and finger problems can cause a range of symptoms including pain, swelling, stiffness, pins and needles and numbness.

 What causes wrist, hand and finger problems?